MicrosoftDocs/sql-docs/docs/2014/database-engine/delete-unique-constraints.md

 ms.assetid: 71e563fc-f5d7-4c2e-a42f-f0695a831f32
 caps.latest.revision: 14
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Delete Unique Constraints
-  You can delete a unique constraint in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can delete a unique constraint in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 Deleting a unique constraint removes the requirement for uniqueness for values entered in the column or combination of columns included in the constraint expression and deletes the corresponding unique index.

  **In This Topic**